 A perpetrator’s assessment of the evil committed is much milder than his victim’s assessment of the same evil endured.
-This lopsided perception induces an escalating spiral of retaliation.
+This lopsided perception induces escalating spirals of retaliation.

 Let’s say that I inflict (what I perceive to be) one unit of pain on you; you perceive it as two.
 You inflict three units on me, to get me to stop.
 I feel six units and inflict a payback of seven on you … Thus murderous clan feuds ignite over mere trifles, last for generations, and spiral out of control until some outside power crushes them.
 Many tyrannies grew up this way: fanning up, juggling and selectively suppressing the feuds of their subordinates.

 This is the reason our legal system removes vengeance from the hands of crime victims and their surviving family members, and entrusts it to rich, well-insulated judges instead.
-The victims' appeal for punishment usually exceeds what an impartial third party would consider fair, assuming such a fair level of retaliation exists at all.
+The victims' appeal for punishment usually exceeds what an impartial third party would consider fair, assuming such a fair level of retaliation exists.
 By ‘fair,” read: “reciprocally interruptible without further escalations of violence.”

 One social group was picked for elite aggression and brutality; another, larger, for proletarian submission and empty heads.
-One way or another, the smart, stubborn moderates in-between were systematically neutralized: silenced always and killed off whenever necessary.
+One way or another, the smart, stubborn moderates in-between were systematically neutralized: silenced all the time and killed off whenever necessary.

 LEARNERS: On the Move from WeaponWorld to PeaceWorld